Course details

 About the course

-Prepare to help grow a bold new future for tourism, with a focus on the wider context of sustainability in a changing world.
-Learn to apply your knowledge and skills in a range of public, non-profit and commercial sector organisations.
+Prepare for a bold new future in tourism with a focus on sustainability in a changing world.
+You'll learn to apply your knowledge and skills in a range of public, non-profit and commercial sector organisations.

 Addressing urgent global sustainability challenges is at the heart of the Bachelor of Sustainable Tourism.
 Post-pandemic considerations are changing the future of the sector and experts are needed to develop sustainable tourism systems that will provide strategic management of sustainable tourism operations.